-Here i start discuss on bolted joints in steel structures which will give you clear concept on bolted joints in steel structures.
-There are two types of bolted joint like
+Here I start discussion on bolted joints in steel structures.
+I think it will help to give you clear concept on bolted joints in steel structures.
+There are two types of bolted joint.
+Those are

 When the two members to be connected together by overlapping then the joint is called lap joint.A single bolted lap joint and a double bolted lap joint are shown in figure respectively.